 Medical Conditions and Pregnancy

 Certain medical conditions may complicate a pregnancy.
-However, with proper medical care, most women can enjoy a healthy pregnancy, despite their medical challenges.
+However, with proper medical care, most women can enjoy a healthy pregnancy, even with their medical challenges.

 Diabetes before pregnancy

-Diabetes is a condition where the body does not produce enough insulin or the body is unable to use the insulin that is produced.
-Insulin is the hormone that allows glucose to enter the cells of the body to provide fuel.
-When glucose cannot enter the cells, it builds up in the blood and the body's cells literally starve to death.
+Diabetes is a condition where the body does not make enough insulin or the body is unable to use the insulin that is made.
+Insulin is the hormone that allows glucose to enter the cells of the body to make fuel.
+When glucose cannot enter the cells, it builds up in the blood and the body's cells starve to death.
 Diabetes in pregnancy can have serious consequences for the mother and the growing fetus.
 The severity of problems often depends on the severity of the mother's diabetic disease, especially if she has vascular (blood vessel) complications and poor blood glucose control.

 What is gestational diabetes?

 Gestational diabetes is a condition in which the glucose level is elevated and other diabetic symptoms appear during pregnancy in a woman who has not previously been diagnosed with diabetes.
 In most cases, all diabetic symptoms disappear following delivery.
-However, women with gestational diabetes have an increased risk of developing diabetes later in life, especially if they were overweight before pregnancy.
+However, women with gestational diabetes have an increased risk of developing diabetes later in life.
+This is especially true if they were overweight before pregnancy.

-Unlike other types diabetes, gestational diabetes is not caused by a lack of insulin, but by other hormones that block on the insulin that is produced, a condition referred to as insulin resistance.
+Unlike other types of diabetes, gestational diabetes is not caused by a lack of insulin, but by other hormones that block the insulin that is made, a condition referred to as insulin resistance.

 What causes gestational diabetes?

-Although the cause of gestational diabetes is not known, there are some theories as to why it occurs.
+Although the cause of gestational diabetes is not known, there are some theories as to why it happens.

-As the placenta grows, more of these hormones are produced, and insulin resistance becomes greater.
-Normally, the pancreas is able to make additional insulin to overcome insulin resistance, but when the production of insulin is not enough to overcome the effect of the placental hormones, gestational diabetes results.
+As the placenta grows, more of these hormones are made, and insulin resistance becomes greater.
+Normally, the pancreas is able to make additional insulin to overcome insulin resistance.
+But when the production of insulin is not enough to overcome the effect of the placental hormones, gestational diabetes results.